wfullmer/vssuq/docs/index.rst

-.. vssuq documentation master file, created by sphinx-quickstart on Thu Sep  9 16:21:52 2021.
+.. vssuq documentation main file, created by sphinx-quickstart on Thu Sep  9 16:21:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.